-Included in contributions receivable above are \$932,420 and \$2,754,892 for June 30, 2023 and 2022, respectively, representing amounts from We Stand With Christ, Inc. ("WSWC").
-The funds are from a Diocesan-wide campaign benefitting the parishes within the Diocese and its three foundations: Foundations in Faith, Inc., Foundations in Charity, Inc., and Foundations in Education, Inc.

-The management of WSWC has determined that the capital campaign will accept payments on the outstanding pledges through June 30, 2024.
-Once the campaign is ended WSWC will be dissolved.
+The contributions receivable above represent amounts due from We Stand With Christ, Inc. ("WSWC").
+The funds are from a Diocesan-wide campaign benefitting the parishes within the Diocese and its three foundations: Foundations in Faith, Inc., Foundations in Charity, Inc., and Foundations in Education, Inc. Since the campaign has ended, the management of We Stand With Christ, Inc. is in the process of dissolving the corporation and stopped accepting payments on the outstanding pledges as of June 30, 2024.

-NOTE 9 - NET ASSETS WITH DONOR RESTRICTIONS
+NOTE 8 - NET ASSETS WITH DONOR RESTRICTIONS